Coin 0

 Wiraki Case Study Header Image

-While still in university in 2022, I was selected as a top-performing student in a contest run by Wiraki, a startup dedicated to spotting top talented students: that landed me to join as a UX/UI Designer.
+While still in university in 2022, I was selected as a top-performing design student in a contest run by Wiraki, a startup dedicated to spotting top talented students: that landed me to join as a UX/UI Designer.

 I worked side by side with the founders, collaborating with the CEO on product vision and aligning on the necessary developments with the CTO for smooth implementation.
 The project, revamping the onboarding flow, took 3 weeks full-time, plus close collaboration during implementation.